prodeveloper22/PGenerator/README.md

+⭐ PGenerator — Password Generator Series
+A simple, evolving password generator project written in Python.
+Each version introduces new features, better design, and more customization options.

+🚀 Current Version: PGenerator 3
+PGenerator 3 introduces a full Python window interface with:

+White background

+Blue buttons

+16‑character password generation

+Copy‑to‑clipboard button

+Clean and simple UI

+📜 Version History
-🔴 PGenerator 1: Gone Forever :(
+🔴 PGenerator 1 — Gone Forever
-🟢 PGenerator 2: CURRENT VERSION!
-Updates: New special characters and password length up to 16 characters instead of 8!
-🟡 PGenerator 3: YET TO COME!
-Updates: In a Python Window with a Simple and easy design!
-🟡 PGenerator 4: YET TO COME!
-Updates: A scroll bar where you can decide length of password from 8-32 characters!
-🟡 PGenerator 5: YET TO COME!
-Updates: A small menu inside window where you can enable if the Password can have Letters, Numbers or Special Characters!
-And more to come!
+The original version.
+Basic password generator that generates 8 character password in shell.
+No longer available.

+🔴 PGenerator 2 — Previous Version
+Updates:

+Added new special characters

+Increased password length from 8 → 16 characters

+Output shown in the Python shell

+🟢 PGenerator 3 — Current Version
+Updates:

+Full Python window (Tkinter)

+Simple and easy design

+“Generate Password” button

+“Copy Password” button

+16‑character password with letters, numbers, and special characters

+🟡 PGenerator 4 — Coming Soon
+Planned Updates:

+Scroll bar to choose password length from 8–32 characters

+🟡 PGenerator 5 — Coming Soon
+Planned Updates:

+Small menu inside the window

+Toggle letters / numbers / special characters

+More customization options

-⭐ How to run PGenerator:
+💻 How to Run PGenerator
-1: Download the file and save it as for example: pgenerator.py
+Download the file (for example: pgenerator.py)

-2: Open the pgenerator.py file and run it in a Python Code debugger/runner like Thonny.
+Open the file in a Python editor like Thonny

-3: Run the code and you get the Password in a shell where you can copy it!
-(Quick Tip 💻: Remember to save the Password somewhere safe maybe in a Document or something similar.
-Also enable a Password manager in your browser if you want because it is much easier and also keeps your Password saved, and safe! :D 😃)
+Run the program

+Generate your password and copy it

+💡 Quick Tip
+Keep your password somewhere safe — maybe in a document or a secure note.
+You can also enable a password manager in your browser to store and protect your passwords automatically.

+⭐ Want to help improve PGenerator?
+You can contribute by:

+Suggesting new features

+Reporting bugs

+Creating UI improvements

+Helping with documentation